WhatTheDickens/engl340-s24/mod-7/outcomes.md

 - We'll discuss design justice and review what we've learned about HTML and CSS.

 ***Class work:*** *In your folder for 3-18, share your journal file for the day with notes about well-designed and poorly designed websites you've looked at.
+Include links to the sites properly formatted in Markdown.
 Which of the poorly designed websites, if any, raised issues of design justice?*

 ## Wednesday, March 20